reactive-streams/reactive-streams-io/NETWORK_PROTOCOL.md

 Packing does not help if new data becomes available very frequently and must not be delayed before being sent.
 A typical example is a ticker source.
 It also can't be done if the client doesn't provide enough demand.

+## Split messaging

+A very large `onNext` message might significantly delay messages from other streams.
+Therefore, large stream elements can be optionally split across multiple messages.
+Publishers MAY split elements; subscribers MUST support this.

+When an element is split, the publisher will send one or more `onNextPart` messages, followed by a single `onNextLastPart`:

+    <-- onNextPart(subscriber: Id, element: Id, data: bytes)
+    <-- onNextLastPart(subscriber: Id, element: Id, data: bytes)

+`element` is an Id assigned by the Publisher; messages with the same `element` value, in the same stream, will be joined by the Subscriber.
+The order of the parts is that in which they were sent and received (the transport is required to provide ordered delivery).

+The subscriber driver will typically join the parts transparently and deliver a single message to the application.

 ## Closing the connection

 When the underlying transport is closed, both sides should release all related resources.
 This protocol version does not specify reusing previously negotiated state after reconnecting.